 5. Create a focal point with a coloured freestanding bath

 The addition of a brightly coloured, freestanding bath is an effective way of injecting colour and creating a striking focal point.
 We love this bold red tub, for a modern take on a traditional freestanding bath – and there's plenty more where this came from in our pick of traditional free standing bath designs.

 6. Achieve a calming ombre paint effect

-When it comes to bathroom paint ideas, an ombre accent wall is a popular choice (and it's easy to see why).
+When it comes to colourful bathroom ideas, an ombre accent wall is a popular choice (and it's easy to see why).
 Stick to a variation of cool blue tones to create a soothing effect that encourages relaxation and an opportunity to unwind.
 Couple with calming house plants, fragrant candles and an at-hand stool that's perfect for storing fresh towels or (more likely) a glass of wine.
 Get ready to feel totally zen.

 7. Create an iridescent effect for an understated injection of colour